Ntrifi/checkpoint-res/README.md

-you will find the checkpoint of Recursion in res.algo we compare the characters located at the ends of the word and find the results
+you will find the checkpoint of Recursion in res.algo The function uses a recursive approach to solve the problem of checking if a string is a palindrome with true or false